jup-ag/space-station/docs/3-limit-order/1-limit-order.md

 Do note that steps 2-4 are asynchronous and may reject.
 It is recommended to wrap this section in a `try-catch` block and handle the errors accordingly.

 ### Creating the request body
-In this example, we are creating a limit order to buy 100 USDC for 0.05 SOL with no expiry and using auto for the computeUnitPrice.
-For advanced users, you may specify a numerical computeUnitPrice.
+In this example, we are creating a limit order to buy 100 USDC for 0.05 SOL with no expiry and using `auto` for the `computeUnitPrice`.
+For advanced users, you may specify a numerical `computeUnitPrice`.
 ```typescript
 const createOrderBody: CreateOrder = {
   maker: wallet.publicKey.toBase58(),